 You probably are super familiar with recipes sweetened with dates.
 However, this recipe is a bit different: The sweetener here is date sugar.
 I’ll first give you a briefer on dates.
 Just skip on down to the date sugar explainer if you are already a date aficionado.

 Dates are a fruit that are thought to have been cultivated since ancient Mesopotamia.
 Ancient history shows that Egyptians used the fruits to eat dates commonly and even use them to make wine.

 Today, especially lately, as the push for healthy eating gains ground, dates are becoming a popular healthy sweetener, primarily known for adding fiber and iron and having a low GI.

 The soft sweet pitted fruit tastes like caramel so it is quite often used in healthy dessert recipes involving caramel.
-Here are two family-favorite recipes that use whole dates: Easy Chocolate Caramel No Bake Slices and Fudge Brownie Walnut Buckwheat Bites.
+Here are two family-favorite recipes that use whole dates: Chocolate Caramel Cakes and Chocolate Buckwheat Healthy Brownie Recipe.

 And while dates are pretty much sold worldwide, to keep them fresh, they are typically found in supermarkets in a semi-dehydrated form.
 This drying however does not apparently diminish their nutritional profile.

 The most common varieties – Medjool and Deglet Noor – are high in fiber, protein, potassium, magnesium, iron and vitamin B6.
 The NIH reports they are also considered very high in antioxidants and disease-prevention.